Mission: Keep man-made slopes & retaining walls safe (II)Civil Engineering and Development Department

 Most of the routine maintenance works can be carried out by general building or civil engineering maintenance contractors.

-A list of Registered Contractors who have indicated their willingness to carry out slope maintenance works is available for your reference at the Buildings Department or District Offices.
+A list of Registered Contractors who have indicated their willingness to carry out slope maintenance works is available for your reference at the Buildings Department.

 Typical routine maintenance works for man-made items include: